acomanzo/C-Algorithm-Club/README.md

 # C-Algorithm-Club
 This is a project based off the [Swift Algorithm Club](https://github.com/raywenderlich/swift-algorithm-club).
+The goal of this project is to provide an easy-to-use library of data structures, examples of algorithms, and a way for aspiring software engineers to learn.
 ## To-do
 ### Data Structures
 - Generic Stack